 The LIRR has been in operation since 1836.
 It is currently the busiest commuter railroad in North America.
 The LIRR runs 24 hours a day, seven days a week, and transports more than 330,000 passengers per week.
 There are more than 700 miles of track for the LIRR, with 124 train stations and a total fleet of around 1,160 railcars.
 The hub of most railroad activities lies at the Jamaica Station in Queens.
 There are two other prominent stations in Brooklyn and Manhattan.

 The Metropolitan Transportation Authority (MTA) owns the LIRR and employs around 77,340 workers.
-The LIRR currently receives about 10% of the MTA’s total budget – the equivalent of about $1,538 million.
-The LIRR compensates some workers $200,000–$300,000 and more per year.
-Much of this income stems from overtime and extra pay for certain tasks.
-Despite lucrative pay and benefits, many workers still complain about dangers of the job.
+The LIRR currently receives about 10% of the MTA’s total budget – the equivalent of about $1.6 billion.
+Despite fair pay and benefits, many jobs with the LIRR are very dangerous for workers.
 Worker injury and illness lawsuits against the LIRR have led to millions in damages over the years.

 Types of Railroad Worker Injuries

 The dangerous nature of a railroad job means workers face the possibility of an injury every time they clock in at work.
 Traumatic personal injuries can take many forms, but there are several railroad worker injuries that are more common than others.
 Some of these injuries can result in chronic pain or permanent disability.
 Working on the LIRR comes with the risk of a number of different injuries, including:

 - Broken bones.
 LIRR workers can slip and fall on slippery substances or while traversing ballasts.
 This can lead to fractures and broken bones.
 Broken bones take weeks to months to heal, costing the worker significant wages.